only4kaustav/xamppPhpVersionSwitcher/README.md

 STEP 4 : Copy "xampp\apache\conf\extra\httpd-xampp.conf" from installed "xampp" directory and place the same file with "xampp\apache\conf\extra\httpd-xampp71.conf" (for version 7.1), So now both httpd-xampp.conf & httpd-xampp71.conf are in same location

-STEP 5 : Open "xampp\apache\conf\extra\httpd-xampp71.conf" and change all occurrence of "/xampp/php/" with "/xampp/php71/", "php5_module" with "php7_module", "php5apache2_4.dll" to "php7apache2_4.dll"
+STEP 5 : Open "xampp\apache\conf\extra\httpd-xampp71.conf" and change all occurrence of "/xampp/php/" with "/xampp/php71/", "php5_module" with "php7_module", "php5apache2_4.dll" with "php7apache2_4.dll", "\\xampp\\php" with "\\xampp\\php71", "php5ts.dll" with "php7ts.dll"

-STEP 6 : Open "xampp\php7\php.ini" and change all occurrence of "\xampp\php\" with "\xampp\php71\"
+STEP 6 : Open "xampp\php71\php.ini" and change all occurrence of "\xampp\php\" with "\xampp\php71\"

-STEP 7 : Execute same stapes from STEP 2 to STEP 6 for php 7.2 (in this case folder will be "/xampp/php72/" but all others like "php7_module" or "php7apache2_4.dll" will stays same)
+STEP 7 : Execute same stapes from STEP 2 to STEP 6 for php 7.2 (in this case folder name will be "php72" but all others like "php7_module", "php7apache2_4.dll" or "php7ts.dll" will stays same)

 STEP 8 : Place this switcher folder anywhere in your machine